dslmeinte/LWC2014/README.md

 ## Status

-**Status of implementation**: under construction/work-in-progress/not complete, but releasable
+**Status of implementation**: released, but extendable

 Particular **TODO**s:

 * Styling of widgets, through ```web/css/QL.css```.
-* Implementation of more value widgets: currently only implemented for boolean, money and string, not: enum, integer, etc.
+* Implementation of value widgets specifically for QLS: either new value widgets, or add styling options to existing ones
 * More documentation of the framework, also as JSdoc.

 ## Disclaimer

 The reference implementation is provided _as-is_.
-The LWC 2013 programming committee retains the right to change and expand the code throughout the following months.
+The LWC programming committee retains the right to change and expand the code throughout the following months.
 However, the committee will try to keep the API stable.